Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 (Tea Association of the U.S.A.
 Inc.)

-Popularized in the Southern states, iced tea is quite popular in America.
-A lot of enjoy this type of tea throughout the year but it is a precious staple during the warmer months, particularly in those states with long, hot summers.
+Popularized in the Southern states, iced tea is rather popular in America.
+Lots of love this type of tea throughout the year but it is a prized staple during the warmer months, particularly in those states with long, hot summers.

 8. Americans consumed 85 billion servings of tea throughout 2021.